BabakBar/VibeKeeper/docs/VibeKeeper-spec.md

    - UI tests for critical user flows
    - Performance and load testing

-This implementation specification provides a detailed roadmap for developing the VibeKeeper app by leveraging your existing FabrikTakt codebase.
+This implementation specification provides a detailed roadmap for developing the VibeKeeper app by leveraging your existing open source/free tech stack.
 The approach focuses on reusing core components while adapting them to the specific requirements of VibeKeeper and adding new features for gift idea management, multi-modal capture, and iOS-specific functionality.